Hellmann–Feynman theorem

-Note that there is a breakdown of the Hellmann-Feynman theorem close to quantum critical points in the thermodynamic limit.
+Note that for systems with degenerate states, a refined version of the Hellmann–Feynman theorem is needed.

 Proof

 This proof of the Hellmann–Feynman theorem requires that the wave function be an eigenfunction of the Hamiltonian under consideration; however, it is also possible to prove more generally that the theorem holds for non-eigenfunction wave functions which are stationary (partial derivative is zero) for all relevant variables (such as orbital rotations).
 The Hartree–Fock wavefunction is an important example of an approximate eigenfunction that still satisfies the Hellmann–Feynman theorem.
 Notable example of where the Hellmann–Feynman is not applicable is for example finite-order Møller–Plesset perturbation theory, which is not variational.